LucaCardoni/GUI-autoclicker/README.md

 1. Ensure you have Python installed on your computer.

-2. Save the provided code into a Python file with a `.py` extension.
+2. Download or clone the repository using git.

 3. Install the required module `pynput` using the following command in your terminal or command prompt: